Guide to Sub-Bottom Profiling

 - Source: generates the seismic pulse

 - Source power supply: provides HV electrical power for source.
-A small unit portable unit housing a back of capacitors, that can be rapidly discharged to the source.
+A small unit portable unit housing a bank of capacitors, that can be rapidly discharged to the source.

 - HV cable: linking source to power suppy